MindPointGroup/rtd-peregrine/README.rst

 MPG Peregrine™ User Documentation
 =======================================

-This is the client facing user documentation for MindPoint Group's MPG Peregrine™ project.
+This is the client facing user documentation for MindPoint Group's MPG Peregrine project.

 TODO: Instructions for use:
 ---------------------------